 Microsoft Access ships with a few sample databases you can use and customize.
 To create a database from a template, after launching Microsoft Access, in the middle section, locate and click the desired sample.

-If you have a database you do not need anymore, you can delete it.
+If you have a database you don't need anymore, you can delete it.
 To delete a database, in My Documents, in Windows Explorer or another file management application:

 A warning message would be presented to you to confirm what you want to do.

-The version of Microsoft Visual Basic we are using here is "For Applications".
-Indeed, you can create a fairly functional application with this version, but it is related to Microsoft Access.
-When you are in the Code Editor of Microsoft Visual Basic, you can get back to Microsoft Access either from the View Microsoft Access button on the Standard toolbar, or by clicking a Microsoft Access object on the Taskbar.
+The version of Microsoft Visual Basic used in Microsoft Access is "For Applications".
+It is related to Microsoft Access.
+When you are in the Code Editor of Microsoft Visual Basic, you can get back to Microsoft Access either from the View Microsoft Access button on the Standard toolbar or by clicking the Microsoft Access button on the Taskbar.
 The shortcut to get back to Microsoft Access is Alt + F11.

 Since Microsoft Access shares the same functionality you are probably familiar with from using other applications, you can close it easily.